College - STEM

 The Naval Postgraduate School provides graduate research assistant opportunities for these community college students, providing a “kick-start” when the students transfer to a 4-year university.

-There have been almost 200 interns, 95% of whom have gone on to 4-year universities to study nd earn a STEM degree.
-There will be 6 interns at the Naval Postgraduate School during the summer of 2018.
+There have been almost 200 interns, 95% of whom have gone on to 4-year universities to study and earn a STEM degree.

 CSUMB - Ocean Science National Science Foundation Research Experiences for Undergraduates